Leo Haas: Life

 On 28 October 1944, Haas became prisoner no. 199 885 in Auschwitz concentration camp.
 There, too, he managed to draw.
 On 27 November 1944, Haas was transferred to the Sachsenhausen concentration camp to the Sonderkommando for Counterfeiting, together with other "specialists" and the note "return undesired".
 There he was charged with, among other things, forgery of British Stamps.
 Towards the end of the war, the prisoners of the counterfeiting squad were taken to KZ Mauthausen and later to Ebensee concentration camp together with the printing presses.
 There they were liberated by American troops shortly after their arrival on 6 May 1945.

 After 1945, Haas lived in Prague with his wife Erna, who had also survived the Theresienstadt concentration camp, the Small Fortress Theresienstadt, Auschwitz and other concentration camps, as a press artist.
 In his biography, he emphasised that he had consciously chosen this path and against a "pure" artistic career as a painter because of his concentration camp experiences.
 His wife died in 1955 as a result of medical experiments in Auschwitz.

 In the Gestapo prison Small Fortress Theresienstadt, Erna Haas took intensive care of Bedřich Fritta's three-year-old son, Tomáš.
 After their liberation in 1945, they adopted Tomáš Fritta.
-Bedřich Fritta had perished in Auschwitz in November 1944, his wife died in the Small Fortress Theresienstadt.
+Bedřich Fritta was murdered in Auschwitz in November 1944; his wife died in the Small Fortress in Theresienstadt.

 From 1955, Haas lived in East Berlin, where he worked as a cartoonist for the Neues Deutschland, the Eulenspiegel and other newspapers.
-To the latter magazine he contributed from the first issue (1954) contributed a total of 1185 drawings until 1982.
+To the latter magazine he contributed from the first issue (1954) a total of 1185 drawings until 1982.
 For his 70th birthday, DEFA created the documentary Zeichner – Zeuge – Zeitgenosse.

 Haas died in East Berlin at the age of 82 and was buried in the artists' section of the Zentralfriedhof Friedrichsfelde.